-RPTDFN The default date separator for the report definition

-that was defined when you created it.

-JOB The DATSEP job attribute is used to determine the

-SYSVAL The QDATSEP system value is used to determine
+RPTDFN The default date separator for the report definition that was defined when you created it.
+JOB The DATSEP job attribute is used to determine the format of dates in the spooled file.
+SYSVAL The QDATSEP system value is used to determine the format of dates in the spooled file.
 NONE No date separator is used.